Reparenting Therapy: How A Reparenting Therapist Can Help

 How online therapy can help

 A mental health professional, such as a licensed therapist or counselor, can help guide the reparenting process to encourage emotional control and heal past traumas.
 Finding a therapist who specializes in reparenting therapy might require some research, but there are online resources that can make the process easier.
-For example, platforms like BetterHelp can connect individuals with certified mental health professionals experienced in working with individuals with similar concerns and needs.
+For example, platforms like BetterHelp have the capacity to connect individuals with certified mental health professionals experienced in working with individuals with similar concerns and needs.
 This online platform can pair clients with therapists who may be an appropriate match for their individual situations.

 A growing body of research has demonstrated the effectiveness of online therapy for a range of conditions, including post-traumatic stress disorder (PTSD).
 One such study conducted a randomized controlled trial to evaluate the effectiveness of an internet-based therapy program for PTSD.
 It found that after receiving the online treatment, individuals in the treatment group experienced significant improvements in PTSD severity and other symptoms as well as a more significant reduction in levels of depression and anxiety.